zatonovo/lambda.r/README.md

 reciprocal(n) %::% character : numeric
 reciprocal(n) %as% { reciprocal(as.numeric(n)) }
 ```

-To change the definition of the second function variant, you must re-declare
+To change the definition of variant 2, you must re-declare
 the first type constraint.
+Otherwise, lambda.r would not know whether to update
+variant 2 or 3.

 ```R
 reciprocal(n) %::% numeric : numeric